AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 ### The partner appends licensed attributes for the profiles that they are able to match against

-In this step, the partner matches the profiles from your data exports, which were keyed off personally-identifiable information such as email addresses.
+In this step, the partner matches the profiles from your data exports, which were keyed off personally identifiable information such as email addresses.

 To increase the likelihood of matching your existing profiles with data from the partner, you can {INSERT RECOMMENDATION HERE}.